Wackyhcky/PUBGPorting/README.md

 ## Building PUBGPorting

-To build FortnitePorting from source, first clone the repository and all of its submodules.
+To build PUBGPorting from source, first clone the repository and all of its submodules.

 ```
 git clone -b v3 https://github.com/Wackyhcky/PUBGPorting --recursive